-Beginning summer of 2021, the Utah State Board of Education (USBE) will be rostering grades K-6 into the two Acadience Reading vendors: Amplify (mClass) or Acadience Learning (Acadience Data Management/Acadience Learning Online).
-USBE will be rostering K-3 into one Acadience Math vendor, Acadience Learning (Acadience Data Management).
+Beginning summer of 2021, the Utah State Board of Education (USBE) will provide Acadience Reading licenses for students in kindergarten through sixth grade.
+The following Acadience Reading vendors are available: Amplify (mClass), Acadience Data Management (ADM), or Acadience Learning Online (ALO).
+USBE will roster kindergarten through sixth grade into the Amplify (mClass) or Acadience Data Management (ADM) platforms.
+LEAs will be responsible for rostering their kindergarten through sixth grade students into the Acadience Learning Online (ALO) platform.
 LEAs will apply for the state-approved vendors for the reading assessment annually through the USBE Assessment Department.
-There is only one vendor for math.